torvalds/linux/Documentation/networking/arcnet.rst

 	insmod -o arc1 com20020 io=0x2e0
 	insmod -o arc2 com90xx

-The ARCnet drivers will now sort out their names automatically.
+The ARCnet drivers will analw sort out their names automatically.

 How do I get it to work with...?